Homer Babbidge Library

-Homer Babbidge Library, with total holdings of over 2,000,000 volumes and subscriptions to nearly 17,000 journals, has a well-balance collection for the study of Latin American and Caribbean Studies.
-The library acquired not only materials written in English but also acquired Spanish language materials from Mexico, Central America, the Caribbean and South America in languages including English, Spanish, Guaraní, Quechua, Kʼicheʼ, Haitian Creole, French, and Portuguese.
-It also acquires films and documentaries (both in English and Spanish) that document socioeconomic, cultural and political conditions in Latin America and the Caribbean.
+Homer Babbidge Library, with total holdings of over 3,2000,000 volumes and 190,000 scholarly journals, has a well-balanced collection for the study of Latina/o, Caribbean, and Latin American Studies.
+The library acquires materials from Mexico, Central America, the Caribbean, and South America in languages including English, Spanish, Guaraní, Quechua, Kʼicheʼ, Haitian Creole, French, and Portuguese.
+It also acquires films and documentaries that explore socioeconomic, cultural, and political themes in Latin America and the Caribbean.
 This collection is complimented by the Human Rights films collection also housed at the library.
 The library has facilities for viewing VHS and foreign films DVDs (Multi-Region DVD players).
 The Latina/o, Caribbean, and Latin American Studies Subject Guide includes descriptions and links to resources and relevant databases.

 Jennifer Schaefer is the Research Services Librarian for Latina/o, Caribbean, & Latin American Studies and Spanish Studies.
 She is available for research consultations and instruction assistance and can facilitate library purchases of new materials.